 Navigating the CHOW (Change of Ownership): Medicare & Licensure Pitfalls

 At Home Care Business Broker, we have seen million-dollar deals fall apart not because of financials, but because of a filing error on a CMS-855A form.
-Here are the major regulatory pitfalls you must navigate to ensure your exit is secure.
+Here are the major regulatory pitfalls you must navigate to ensure your exit is secure when you finally sell your home care business.

 1. The "36-Month Rule": The Deal Killer

 This is the most critical regulation for young agencies.
-If you started your agency recently, this rule determines whether you even have a sellable asset.
+If you started your agency recently, this rule (42 CFR 424.550) determines whether you even have a sellable asset.

-The Rule (42 CFR 424.550): If a Home Health Agency (HHA) or Hospice undergoes a change in majority ownership (selling more than 50% of the company) within 36 months of its initial Medicare enrollment or its last CHOW, the provider agreement does not transfer.
+• The Rule: If a Home Health Agency (HHA) or Hospice undergoes a change in majority ownership (selling more than 50%) within 36 months of its initial Medicare enrollment, the provider agreement does not transfer.

-The Intent: CMS created this rule to stop "flipping"—where investors would set up empty "shell" agencies just to sell the Medicare billing number.
+• The Intent: CMS created this to stop "flipping"—where investors set up empty "shell" agencies just to sell the Medicare billing number.

-The Consequence: If you violate this rule, the buyer cannot "take over" your billing number.
-They must apply as a brand-new agency, go through a new state survey, and wait months for approval—during which they often cannot bill Medicare.
-Most buyers will walk away rather than accept this risk.
+• The Consequence: If you violate this, the buyer cannot "take over" your billing number.
+They must apply as a brand-new agency, go through a new state survey, and wait months for approval.
+Most buyers will walk away immediately.

 2. The CMS-855A: Stock vs. Asset Sale

-How you structure the sale (Stock vs. Asset) dramatically changes your paperwork burden with your Medicare Administrative Contractor (MAC).
+How you structure the sale dramatically changes your paperwork burden with your Medicare Administrative Contractor (MAC).

 3. The "Cash Flow Gap": The Hidden Cash Crunch

-• The Danger: If the buyer doesn't have enough working capital to fund payroll for 2 months without revenue, the business can collapse post-close.
-We model this cash crunch during the deal negotiation to ensure the buyer is capitalized enough to survive it.
+If the buyer doesn't have enough working capital to fund payroll for two months without revenue, the business can collapse post-close.
+We model this cash crunch during negotiation to ensure the buyer is capitalized enough to survive the transition.
+Planning your exit?
+Start with a free business valuation to understand your agency's market position before navigating the CHOW process.

 4. State Licensure Nightmares (CA, NY, FL)

 Medicare is federal, but your license is state-specific.
-While CMS might process a CHOW in 60-90 days, some states are notoriously slow.
+Some states are notoriously slow:

-• New York (DOH): New York has a rigorous "Certificate of Need" (CON) and "Character and Competence" review.
-If the buyer is not already a licensed operator in NY, the approval process can drag on for nearly a year.
+• New York (DOH): Requires a rigorous "Character and Competence" review that can drag on for nearly a year.

-• Florida (AHCA): Generally faster, but requires strict "Proof of Financial Ability to Operate" (PFAO).
-If the buyer cannot prove they have liquid cash equal to 3 months of operating expenses, the transfer will be denied.
+• Florida (AHCA): Requires strict "Proof of Financial Ability to Operate" (PFAO).
+If the buyer can't prove liquidity for 3 months of expenses, the transfer is denied.

 Summary: Regulatory Diligence Comes First